arai-a/ditm/README.md

   1. Run `python3 ditm-replicate.py` to extract the files, and run the local server
   1. Reload the web page

+### Load previously saved replicate

+  1. Run `python3 ditm-replicate.py` to extract the files, and run the local server
+  1. Open Developer Tools
+  1. Choose "DITM" tab in the Developer Tools
+  1. Drag and drop `ditm-replicate/ditm-replicate.json` file into DITM pane

 ### Show log for replacement

   1. Open the web page